milad-ai/dbcs_4051/Syllabus.md

 - Differentiate between **OLAP and OLTP systems** and understand their real-world use cases.
 - Compare Data Warehouse, Data Lake, and Lakehouse approaches and determine when each is most effective.
 - Formulate SQL queries effectively for data retrieval and manipulation.
-- Compare relational approaches with **NoSQL** paradigms and understand their trade-offs.
+- Compare relational approaches with **NoSQL** paradigms (document, graph, and vector) and understand their trade-offs.
+- Work with **MongoDB** for document-based storage, **Neo4j** for graph data modeling and traversal, and **Qdrant** for vector similarity search.
-- Learn to connect databases with **Python** and perform **data analysis with Pandas and PySpark**.
+- Learn to connect databases with **Python**.
-- Perform **data extraction, transformation, and visualization** to support business decisions.

-The primary hands-on environment will be **PostgreSQL**, supplemented by **DuckDB, Marimo notebooks, and Power BI**, providing both industry-standard and cutting-edge perspectives on database management.
+- Build **RESTful APIs** using **FastAPI** to interact with databases.

 In the final project, students will design and implement a complete database system from conceptual modeling to relational implementation, accompanied by an interactive analytical dashboard and a simple web application for data exploration and reporting.

+---

 ## **Homework Assignments**

-You will have six sets of homework assignments, which together carry a total of 5 points.
-These assignments include both theoretical and practical exercises to help reinforce your learning throughout the course (See the [homework page](https://dbcs.ir/assignments/), which will be updated during the course).
+You will have between **6 to 10 sets of homework assignments**, which together carry a total of **6 points**.
+These assignments include both theoretical and practical exercises to help reinforce your learning throughout the course, which will be updated during the course).
 The due dates for these assignments will be posted on this website.

 ## **Attendance and Participation**